-I am an Assistant Professor in the Department of Technology and Governance for Sustainability at the University of Twente, Netherlands.
-I received my Ph.D. in Sociology with a minor in Quantitative Methods from Vanderbilt University, U.S.A.
+Dasom Lee is an Assistant Professor of Digitalized Sustainable Energy in the Department of Technology and Governance for Sustainability at the University of Twente, Netherlands.
+She is affiliated with the Strategic Intelligence for Digitalization of Societal Domains (SI4DS) research platform, and is a member of the UT Strategic Impulse Program (SIP).
+She received her Ph.D. in Sociology with a minor in Quantitative Methods from Vanderbilt University, U.S.A.

-I am interested in how governments, organizations, and social actors perceive and experience energy transitions, cyber-physical systems, and innovation.
-More specifically, my research agenda focuses on the following areas:
+She is interested in how governments, organizations, and social actors perceive and experience energy transitions, cyber-physical systems, and innovation.
+More specifically, her research agenda focuses on the following areas:

-1. understanding and governing privacy, sustainability, and equity within the cyber-physical systems in the transportation and energy industries
+1. understanding privacy, sustainability, and equity of cyber-physical systems in the transportation and energy industries

-2. the applicability of energy decentralization projects and the social significance of energy democracy;
+2. the applicability of energy decentralization and the social significance of energy democracy;

 3. various causal relationships between corporate sustainability and corporate directorships.